levite-neil/credit-risk-classification/README.md

 # credit-risk-classification

-The purpose of this analysis was to determine how well the logisitic regression model could predict health loans from high-risk loans.
+The purpose of this analysis was to determine how well the logisitic regression model could predict healthy loans from high-risk loans.

 Results:
 * Accuracy .99